What is a Distribution Channel?

 Distribution Channels in the Digital Age

-How Do You Choose a Distribution Channel for Your Business or Product?
+Defining your Distribution Strategy: How Do You Choose the Right Channel for Your Business or Product?

 First of all, one size of distribution channel does not necessarily fit all of your products.
 You may have different approaches within your company.
 So, how do you know which distribution channel is the best for your product or service?